 - Volatility-We estimated volatility using the historical share price performance over the expected life of the option up to the point where we have historical market data.
 We also considered other factors, such as implied volatility, our current clinical trials and other company activities that may affect the volatility of our stock in the future.
 We determined that at this time historical volatility is more indicative of our expected future stock performance than implied volatility. - Expected term-For options granted to consultants, we use the contractual term of the option, which is generally ten years, for the initial valuation of the option and the remaining contractual term of the option for the succeeding periods.
 We worked with various historical data to determine the applicable expected term for each of the other option groups.
-This data included: (1) for exercised options, the term of the option for option grant date to cancellation date, excluding unvested option forfeitures; and (3) for options that remained outstanding at the balance sheet date, the term of the options from option grant date to the end of the reporting period and the estimated remaining term of the options.
+This data included: (1) for exercised options, the term of the options from option grant date to exercise date; (2) for cancelled options, the term of the options from option grant date to cancellation date, excluding unvested option forfeitures; and (3) for options that remained outstanding at the balance sheet date, the term of the options from option grant date to the end of the reporting period and the estimated remaining term of the options.
 The consideration and calculation of the above data gave us reasonable estimates of the expected term for each employee group.
-We also considered the vesting schedules of the options, we considered the optione type (i.e., officers and directors or all other employees) and other factors that may affect the expected term of the option. - Risk-free interest rate-The risk-free interest rate is based on U.S. Treasury constant maturity rates with similar terms to the expected term of the options for each option group.
+We also considered the vesting schedules of the options granted and factors surrounding exercise behavior of the option groups, our current market price and company activity that may affect our market price.
+In addition, we considered the optionee type (i.e., officers and directors or all other employees) and other factors that may affect the expected term of the option. - Risk-free interest rate-The risk-free interest rate is based on U.S. Treasury constant maturity rates with similar terms to the expected term of the options for each option group.
 The recent downgrade by S&P in the credit rating for the U.S. long-term sovereign debt did not affect our basis for the risk-free interest rate. - Dividend yield-The expected dividend yield is 0% as we have not paid and do not expect to pay dividends in the future.